 The Civilization series ranks highly amongst the best PC strategy games, and Civilization 6 is no exception.
 Like its predecessors, Civ 6 grounds the stakes and spectacle of its grand strategy in our own reality, ensuring that any who play it instantly have access to the frame of reference.

-Over the course of several dozen hours, you'll guide and mold your fledgling civilization, bending the course of history.
+Over several dozen hours, you'll guide and mold your fledgling civilization, bending the course of history.
 Why not have the U.S. build the Eiffel Tower or the Incas develop steam power years before the British?
 With Civilization 6, history is yours to shape.
 The title is especially strong in multiplayer, too, and well worth playing alongside friends.

 Perhaps the best PC strategy game when it comes to a single-player experience, Frostpunk is a brutal title that'll force you to make dozens of difficult choices.
 The premise is novel, too.
 Taking place in an alternate version of Victorian England, the world has been gripped by a sudden winter, freezing the land to the core.
 You are the captain of one of the last holdouts.
 Gather coal, build infrastructure, and pass laws as you attempt to weather the storm.

 You will need to decide who to triage and who to save.
 Do you tell your people the truth, or is a brutal surveillance state the only way to ensure survival?
-Not for the faint of heart, Frostpunk will push your strategy skills to the limit as you attempt to save humanity from the great freeze.
+Not for the faint of heart, Frostpunk will push your strategy skills to the limit as you attempt to save humanity from the Great Freeze.

 Crusader Kings 3